 In the world of energy, demand affects prices.

-In 2019, energy consumption for buildings reached an all-time peak, thanks in part to more extreme weather events (the year was the second hottest on record) and growing energy demand.
+In 2019, energy usage for buildings reached an all-time peak, thanks in part to more extreme weather events (the year was the second hottest on record) and growing energy demand.

 Due to industry knowledge and connections, brokers can secure competitive supply pricing through a strategic process.
 Without the knowledge and connections it is difficult to achieve the best results.